-General Education subjects are taught at Kensington as well as the Paddington (College of Fine Arts) and St George campuses.
-Students may enrol in subjects offered on any campus provided the subjects have been approved as part of their General Education requirement.
+General Education subjects are taught at Kensington as well as the Paddington (College of Fine Arts) .
+Students may enrol in subjects offered on either campus provided the subjects have been approved as part of their General Education requirement.

 Credit points, HECS and General Education